 Gua sha is a millennia-old therapy based on Chinese medicine, currently trending as one of the most effective natural beauty treatments in the beauty industry.
 Facial gua sha is a combination of traditional gua sha, connective tissue manipulation and lymphatic drainage massage.
 It makes the skin look sculpted, vibrant and bright, and works miracles as an instant relief for puffiness.
-It differs from traditional Chinese gua sha, as it merges traditional gua sha and elements of connective tissue massage and lymphatic drainage massage.
+It differs from traditional Chinese gua sha, as it merges different techniques.
 In other words, a facial gua sha has been developed specifically as a beauty treatment and it’s important to understand that these are two distinct treatments.
-Read the article what is gua sha from here.

 Skincare products target the surface of the skin, whereas the impacts of facial gua sha go way deeper –where genuine, long-term results take place.
 Facial gua sha is an effective product-free skincare method, which as part of a regular skincare regime is likely to reduce the amount of used products.

-In gua sha, pressured strokes are applied to the skin with a flat tool, usually made of jade, rose quartz or bian stone.
+In gua sha, strokes are applied to the skin with a flat tool, usually made of jade, bian stone or bone.
 The treatment releases muscle and fascia tension and stimulates the circulation and metabolism efficiently.
 Gua sha leaves you feeling energized and alert and makes your energy flow freely.

 A facial gua sha treats the whole body at the same time, as the impacts are transported via the fascia network.
 Gua sha is a holistic self-care method at its finest.